Curt Weldon: Post-Congressional career

 After his election defeat in November 2006, Weldon joined Defense Solutions, headquartered in Exton, Pennsylvania, as the company's chief strategic officer.

 Additionally, Weldon joined the advisory board of Novo Energies Corporation, an alternative energy company converting used tires and plastic into energy.

+In a 2025 interview with Tucker Carlson, Weldon alleged that the World Trade Center 7, which collapsed during the September 11 attacks, was destroyed as the result of a controlled demolition, and that the Bush administration had covered up the government's role in the September 11th attacks.
+Weldon further claimed that the Bush administration had ordered the FBI to raid his daughter's home in retaliation for Weldon claiming the government had foreknowledge of 9/11.
+Senator Ron Johnson endorsed Weldon's claims and called for a new congressional commission on 9/11 which would involve Weldon.